 Blanket MTA with University of Alberta Diabetes Institute (Edmonton) for human islet procurement (starting July 2017)

 Our Islet Research Core (IRC) has negotiated a blanket MTA with the University of Alberta Diabetes Institute’s (ADI) Islet Core for human islet procurement for use by our Investigators.
 The blanket MTA enables researchers at Stanford to procure human islets for their research.
 This could also include non-islet pancreatic cells.
-In order to obtain islets through this MTA-enabled streamlined mechanism, each investigator should: 1) contact Seung Kim or Kent Jensen, 2) provide a PTA and copies of their approved protocols (APLAC and/or IRB human subjects exemption covering human islet use in, say, islet transplantation), 3) a copy of their Administrative Panel on Biosafety (APB) Protocol exemption (if necessary) and 4) a brief (1 page) description of their project.
+In order to obtain islets through this MTA-enabled streamlined mechanism, each investigator should: 1) contact Seung Kim or Yan Hang, 2) provide a PTA and copies of their approved protocols (APLAC and/or IRB human subjects exemption covering human islet use in, say, islet transplantation), 3) a copy of their Administrative Panel on Biosafety (APB) Protocol exemption (if necessary) and 4) a brief (1 page) description of their project.

 For more information, contact the IPR Core Director.

 Mouse or human islet culture is performed in standard RPMI-1640 media with 5 mM or 11 mM glucose at 37°C. As part of this service, the IPR Core provides training for end-users who are interested in islet handling and culture.

 Islet Flow Cytometry